 Enter the code as requested and click on Continue.

 Having proven you are the rightful account owner, you’re asked to select a new password.

 That’s the official and proper way to regain access to your account: by proving you can respond to the password recovery methods you set up originally, and then set a new password.

 Facebook password recovery

 If you want to recover your existing password, I need to make it clear that you might not be able to.

 I’ll use Firefox as my example, but most browsers have similar functionality.

 Click on the “hamburger” menu at the right end of the Firefox toolbar and then click on Options (or Preferences, depending on your version).
 Use the search box in the resulting page to search for “password”, and when it appears, click on Saved Logins...

 This will open a window listing all the sites for which Firefox saved your password.
 Click Show Passwords.

 After a little extra paranoia:

 The Saved Passwords dialog box updates with an extra column — the actual password — visible for all to see.

-Naturally, I’ve blurred my password here, but in reality, it’s clear as day.
+Naturally, I’ve blurred my password here; in reality, it’s clear as day.